NZ study highlights the risk of 'deep fakes' on social media - and why our lawmakers should leave it alone

 "People understand the limits to which what they see and hear through video and audio recording is only a partial representation of reality," he says.

-The biggest danger the researcher says, "is probably over-scepticism".
+The biggest danger the researcher says, "is probably over-skepticism".

 If something like the Jami-Lee Ross audio recordings of Simon Bridges was released in future, people might not believe it is true, he says.